 The consumer believes you should have advised them to buy an 'added years' AVC instead of taking out a money purchase AVC or an FSAVC

-Under ‘added years’ arrangements, a consumer pays contributions to buy a number of extra years in an AVC scheme.
-The benefits of added years AVCs are linked to the consumer’s final – or alternative, such as average over a number of years - salary.
+Under ‘added years’ arrangements, a consumer pays contributions to buy a number of extra years in the main "final salary" scheme.
+The benefits of added years arrangements are linked to the consumer’s final – or alternative, such as average over a number of years - salary.
 This link is particularly beneficial for scheme members who remain in service and see their salary increasing substantially.
 Benefits for death in service, ill health and redundancy may also be better.

 However, added years AVCs may represent poor value for early leavers and those who don’t see their salary rising substantially.
 They’re also relatively expensive and can sometimes be inflexible.